select2/select2/README.md

 Select2
 =======

+*Customized version of Select2 version 3.
+This is used in mockup patterns of Plone.*

 Select2 is a jQuery-based replacement for select boxes.
 It supports searching, remote data sets, and infinite scrolling of results.

 To get started, checkout examples and documentation at http://select2.github.io/select2/